npci/falcon/helm-charts/fabric-orderer/README.md

 - Helm 3.10.1+
 - PV provisioner support in the underlying infrastructure
 - Ingress
+- Additionally the following prerequisites must be done before deploying CA with CNI based routing. https://github.com/npci/falcon/tree/main/examples#prerequisite

 ## Installing the Chart

+> **NOTICE**: Before installing the orderer chart, please make sure that you have the following in place;-

+1. Filestore is deployed and it is reachable at the filestore endpoint provided in `.Values.filestore_endpoint`
+2. You have Orderer, InitialPeer Org ICA's are deployed and respective Orderer, admin identities have been created.
+3. You have executed the `crytpgen` job and verified the Orderer TLS Cert archive and Genesis block file has got created and it is available in your filestore under your project directory.
+Your project directory will be `.Values.project` by default.
+4. Orderer deployment will not pass the init container if these conditions are not met.

 Download the `falcon fabric-orderer` charts repo locally: